A cheating politician thinks he’s on the road to the US Senate. Turns out he’s a better candidate for crime than high office.

 When politician Nelson Hayward (Jackie Cooper) isn’t hot on the campaign trail, he’s all over mistress Linda Johnson.
 Campaign manager Harry Stone (Ken Swofford) won’t stand for it, telling Nelson he needs to end the affair – for good.

-Nelson agrees to break up with Linda that night.
+Nelson agrees to break up with Linda.
 But since he’s been getting death threats, he’ll need Harry’s help to evade his police protection.

 The two men swap jackets and cars.
 Nelson pretends to drive over to Linda’s place, while Harry drives to Nelson’s beach house.